Documentation

 - Trend Analysis: Historical comparison of numeric statistics over time

-- Filterable Views: Filter anomalies by type, severity, or affected table/column
+- Filterable views: Filter monitors by status, evaluation mode, or affected column

 Dashboard and Reporting